Webdevc1/odin-recipes/README.md

 # odin-recipes
 A project about recipes.
 This is my initial project where I will use html to create a basic recipes website.
+Remember the Recipe page you created as practice from the HTML Foundations section?
+Well, it’s rather plain looking, isn’t it?
+Let’s fix that by adding some CSS to it!
+How you actually style it is completely open, but you should use the external CSS method (for this practice and moving forward).
+You should also try to use several of the properties mentioned in the previous lesson (color, background color, typography properties, etc).
+Take some time to play around with the various properties to get a feel for what they do.
+For now, don’t worry at all about making it look good.
+This is just to practice and get used to writing CSS, not to make something to show off on your resume.